clubedaentrega/api-lift/README.md

 * The routes are created and named after the files in the file system
 * The endpoints are to be implemented as supported by [lift-it](https://www.npmjs.com/package/lift-it).
 See details in section "Endpoint handler"
-* Works with REST pattern, generating the following routes for each http method
+* Works with REST pattern, generating the following routes for each http method:
 	* DELETE /resource/id -> call resource/rest_delete.js
 	* GET /resource -> call resource/rest_read.js
 	* PUT /resource/id -> call resource/rest_update.js
 	* POST /resource -> call resource/rest_create.js
 	* POST /resource/id/action -> call resource/action.js
-* Params GET and headers will be added to json body in the endpoints calls
+* Params GET (in GET method), resource id (from url) and headers vars (described in headers options) will be added to json body in the endpoints calls
 * Standard output for success: `{failure:null}`, for error: `{failure:{code:Number,message:String}}`

 ## Features